 As per the students, this year they found the exam back with a boom.
 The level of paper was good compared to the last year’s paper that was set by IIT Madras.

-This year the exam was conducted by IIT Kanpur and the institute was completely able to set the paper fulfilling the persona of IIT JEE Exam, one of the most difficult and competitive exams of the country.
+This year the exam was conducted by IIT Roorkee and the institute was completely able to set the paper fulfilling the persona of IIT JEE Exam, one of the most difficult and competitive exams of the country.

-Here, you will get a complete depiction of JEE Advanced 2018 reviews by the aspirants and the subject matter experts.
+Here, you will get a complete depiction of JEE Advanced 2019 reviews by the aspirants and the subject matter experts.

-The Indian Institute of Technology (IIT) Kanpur has efficaciously carried on the responsibility of conducting the JEE Advanced 2018 Exam on 20th May.
+The Indian Institute of Technology (IIT) Kanpur has efficaciously carried on the responsibility of conducting the JEE Advanced 2019 Exam on 27th May 2019.
 The exam was conducted in two sessions.
 Paper 1 was held from 9 am to 12 noon and Paper 2 was held from 2 pm to 5 pm.

 The aspirants had to give biometric attendance, so they had to report at 7:30 am for paper 1 and at 12:45 pm for paper 2.